KIT-IAI/SDM_Plugin_General/README.md

 KITModelViewer plugins available on GitHub can be downloaded as a zip archive in the corresponding GitHub project.
 For manual installation, copy the complete folder within the plugin archive into the “plugins” folder in the KITModelViewer directory.

+## Plugin developement
+Two APIs are available for the KITModelViewer.
+One is a [Python API](https://github.com/KIT-IAI/SDM_Plugin_Python) for the rapid development of compact scripts to evaluate the imported data or for the development of more complex Python plugins with integration of external modules.
+The Python Plugin is available as open source and is realized as a plugin based on the C++ plugin SDK.
+For more experienced developers with C++ knowledge, a [plugin SDK](https://github.com/KIT-IAI/SDM_Plugin_SDK) is available that provides full access to the internal data structures and functionalities.